dnsimple/dnsimple-support/content/articles/differences-between-a-cname-alias-url.markdown

 # Differences Among A, CNAME, ALIAS, and URL records

 `A`, `CNAME`, `ALIAS`, and `URL` records are all possible solutions to point a host name ("name") to your site.
-However, they have small differences that affect how the client will reach your site.
+However, they have small differences that affect how the client reaches your site.

 `A` and `CNAME` records are standard DNS records. `ALIAS` and `URL` records are custom DNS records provided by DNSimple's [DNS hosting](https://dnsimple.com).
 Both of them are translated internally into `A` records to ensure compatibility with the DNS protocol.